 - In disposals where the approved method of disposal is by auction, up to three auctioneers approved by Corporate Property and Construction must be invited to provide a written quotation as to service offered, commission and additional costs.
 The most advantageous quote, taking into account pricing and service level offered, must be selected. - 2.
 A "reserve price", when recommended by the auctioneer, will be set by Corporate Property and Construction in consultation with the Borough Solicitor and the Cabinet Member for Finance, Property and Business Services.
 The reserve price must be disclosed only to the auctioneer and the Council's legal and property officers attending the auction.
-The legal officer shall, upon a sale being 'knocked down' be authorised to sign contracts or relevant papers on the day of the sale. - 3.
-In the case of any acquisition of land, property and artefacts by officers at auction, the price bands and/or limits for bidding and the authority for a particular officer to acquire on behalf of the Council, will be determined by the Deputy Chief Executive and Corporate Director of Residents Services, with the agreement of the Leader of the Council and (if land/property) Cabinet Member for Finance, Property & Business Services.
+The legal officer shall, upon a sale being 'knocked down' be authorised to sign contracts or relevant papers on the day of the sale. - In the case of any acquisition of land, property and artefacts at auction, the price bands and/or limits for bidding and the authority for a particular officer to acquire on behalf of the Council, will be determined by the Deputy Chief Executive and Corporate Director of Residents Services, with the agreement of the Leader of the Council and (if land/property) Cabinet Member for Finance, Property & Business Services.
 Following the auction, any successful acquisition will need to be formally ratified by the relevant body within existing delegations and thresholds in the Constitution and if property/land related, those given to Officers, the Cabinet Member for Fiannce, Property and Business Services or the Cabinet as set out in section 12.6 below.
-Cabinet or the Cabinet Member for Finance, Property and Business Services will therefore need to authorise beforehand any offer to acquire at an auction.